Enterprise Software Development: 6-Steps Process That Works

 Security

-Enterprise app development platforms should prioritize security measures.
-This helps protect sensitive customer and company data.
-Moreover, depending on the industry you’re operating in, you may be bound by the law to comply with regulations like GDPR and HIPAA.
+Enterprise app development platforms should prioritize security measures to protect sensitive customer and company data.
+Depending on the industry you’re operating in, you may be bound by the law to comply with regulations like GDPR and HIPAA.
+Security features must include:

 - Secure authentication